 We can offer the most advanced methods to diagnose prostate cancer.
 A prostate MRI gives us an excellent view of the prostate.
 It’s used to see the type, size, and location of tumors, and can guide the biopsy.
 It can help us see areas that look suspicious.
 For most biopsies, we remove 12 to 14 tissue samples.
 We may do more testing to better understand the tumor and choose the best plan of action.

 We estimate prostate cancer’s aggressiveness — meaning its potential to grow and metastasize, or spread, to other parts of the body — using the Gleason grading system.
 The pathologist who examines the sample obtained during your biopsy assigns a Gleason grade, or score.

-A tumor with cells that appear close to normal is assigned a low Gleason score (six or below); low-grade tumors are less likely to spread.
-A tumor with cells that appear clearly different from those of a normal prostate is assigned a high Gleason score (seven or above) and is more likely to spread.
+A tumor with cells that appear close to normal is assigned a low Gleason score (6 or below); low-grade tumors are less likely to spread.
+A tumor with cells that appear clearly different from those of a normal prostate is assigned a high Gleason score (7 or above) and is more likely to spread.

 Searching for Signs of Advanced Prostate Cancer

 When you are newly diagnosed with prostate cancer, you may be at risk for it spreading beyond the prostate.
 It may already be in the lymph nodes or bones.
 Such cancer cells once were very hard to find with standard imaging methods, including MRI, CT scanning, and bone scans.